Bikepacking Big Bend: The Other Side of Nowhere

 When To Go

-- Temperatures in Big Bend can fluctuate over 40 degrees in a single day.
-We were there in January, and it was 80 degrees one day and under 40 the same night.
+- Temperatures in Big Bend can fluctuate by as much as 40 degrees in a single day.
+We were there in January, and it was 80 degrees one day and below 40 the same night.

 - Weather can turn on a dime.
-If there is significant rain, the mud can become overwhelming… almost like concrete on a bike.
-Check the 5 day forecast before setting out.
+If there’s significant rain, the mud can become overwhelming, almost like concrete on a bike.
+Check the five-day forecast before setting out.

 - This route is probably best ridden in spring or fall, although the winter months can be great if timing is right and you don’t mind sub-freezing nights.

 - There are free printed maps available at the Barton Wornock State Park welcome center.
 Also, you can buy a nice weatherproof foldable map for $6.

 - The Barton Wornock park station is where you’ll pay the State Park daily entrance fee (waived if you have the TX State Park Card) of $3 per day.
 The park allows extended parking here for bikepackers and the station is conveniently located beside the East Contrabando Trailhead.

 - The local bike shop in Terlingua is called Desert Sports.
 Stop in before your ride and talk to Mike.

 Dangers and Annoyances